dudung/py-jupyter-nb/src/miscitems/js/README.md

-# html
+# js (1)
-Examples of drawing with JS + HTML in Jupyter Notebook using various JS libraries.
+examples of drawing with js + html in jupyter notebook using various js libraries

-## examples
 + [js_diagrammers](js_diagrammers.ipynb)